Fiberglass and Asbestos

 While asbestos is a natural material and fiberglass is man-made, the two materials are often compared because they're both fibrous.
 This quality made fiberglass a good substitute once the health effects of asbestos became apparent.
 It also has the heat-resistant qualities that made asbestos so desirable for insulation.

 It also has some worried that the fibers from fiberglass are just as dangerous as asbestos -- it's sometimes referred to negatively as "man-made asbestos" or the asbestos of the 20th century.
-Research on fiberglass inhalation has come to various conclusions.
-A study in 1970 on rats stated that "fibrous glass of small diameter is a potent carcinogen" [source: Consumer Law].
+But while early research on rats in the 1970s stated that "fibrous glass of small diameter is a potent carcinogen," more modern research isn’t as sweeping in its findings [source: Montague].
 The American Conference of Governmental Industrial Hygienists, on the other hand, claims fiberglass is "Not Classifiable as a Human Carcinogen," meaning there isn't even data to say whether or not it causes cancer in people [source: Yeshiva University].
+The U.S. National Toxicology Program issued its 13th Report on Carcinogens in fall of 2014, and while its entry on Certain Glass Wool Fibers (Inhalable) states that they are “reasonably anticipated to be human carcinogens,” it also goes on to say that there is so much variation in production that full assessments must be made on a case-by-case basis [source: NTP].

-Even the American Lung Association says fiberglass is safe "when properly installed" [source: ALA].
+Fiberglass is generally considered safe when properly installed.
 Once it's installed, fiberglass rests safely between panels, sheetrock and plaster -- only when it's removed will fibers become airborne.
 In the meantime, people are still suggesting alternative ways to insulate homes -- everything including cork, corn cobs, cotton, newspapers and brick are other ways to keep the heat from escaping houses.

 To learn more about house construction and related information, see the next page.